phantacea.com - advisement - quick lynx - today's buzz - graphics

 Top of Page - Latest Highlights - Downwards - Fresh Graphics - Bottom of Page Ordering Lynx

-"Goddess Gambit", the third and final book in 'The Thrice-Cursed Godly Glories' trilogy and the continuation of the Launch 1980 story cycle, is on its way.
+"Goddess Gambit", the third and final book in 'The Thrice-Cursed Godly Glories' trilogy, as well as the continuation of the Launch 1980 story cycle, is finally here.

 Information on placing orders can be found here; much more on an earlier draft of the novel can be found here, here, here and here.